 Trattoria Piccolo Napoli

-Piccolo Napoli on Piazzetta Mulino a Vento in Palermo's Borgo Vecchio quarter is a 70-year family seafood trattoria; the carte changes daily with what arrived from the market.
+Piccolo Napoli on Piazzetta Mulino a Vento in Palermo's Borgo Vecchio quarter is a 70-year family seafood trattoria; the carte changes daily with what.

 Signature: Spaghetti con bottarga, Pesce alla griglia, Crudi di mare